pythonsul/codigo-de-conduta/README.md

 ---

-# Python Brasil Code of Conduct
+# Python Sul's Code of Conduct

-Python Brasil conference is a friendly, inclusive and harassment-free environment where everyone is welcome and where civility is compulsory.
+The Python Sul conference is a friendly, inclusive and harassment-free environment where everyone is welcome and where civility is compulsory.

 Conference organizers offer a Response Team acting in order to guarantee such an environment.